Meeco/docs/guides/credential-schemas.md

 ### Verifiable Credential JSON Schema

-Each JSON Schema consists of the following mandatory attributes:
+Each JSON schema consists of the following mandatory attributes:

-- type (e.g. JsonSchemaValidator2018).
-The specific type definition determines the content of each data schema.
+- type (e.g. JsonSchemaValidator2018) - The specific type definition determines the content of each data schema.
-- id (a URI that identifies the schema file) Credential schema upload is available to Tenant Administrators and must comply with the following rules:
+- id - A URI that identifies the schema file.

-- A plain JSON object.
+JSON schemas uploaded via the Enterprise Portal:
-- The structure is later checked based on the specification: JSON Schema
+- Must be a plain JSON object.

-All the attributes in the example are required, but values could be different, e.g. URL address of Schema, name, description etc.
+- Will have the structure checked based on the specification: JSON Schema

 Below is an example JSON schema.
+Note that all the attributes contained within a JSON schema will be used to form a credential.
+Attributes can be customised, and those that appear in the example below are indicative of possible options.

 ```bash
 {